 But first: Can you catch coronavirus through your bathroom plumbing?

-With more than 3 Million confirmed infected people around the world, the pandemic curve of the novel coronavirus is skyrocketing.
+With millions confirmed infected people around the world, the pandemic curve of the novel coronavirus is skyrocketing.
 And nobody is immune to the virus.
 What’s worse, the world still has limited information on how COVID-19 spreads.
 What worries us today is the increased doubts that the COVID-19 virus might be present in the faecal matter and that infectious particles might travel through the buildings’ pipes.

 “At this time, the risk of transmission of the virus that causes COVID-19 through sewerage systems is thought to be low.”